Sminthopsis84/TPLSynonyms/README.md

 The program discards lines that don't contain the word "Synonym", any with low confidence, and any that contain the word "sensu", which indicates (mis)use of a plant name, rather than establishment of a name.

+It optionally includes Wikipedia code to hide (collapse) the synonym list.
+The program has a help page accessible by clicking a button.

+#A more complex example
-For a more complex example, a Wikipedian might wish to make a page about a species for which The Plant List has separate synonym lists for infraspecific taxa.
+A Wikipedian might wish to make a page about a species for which The Plant List has separate synonym lists for infraspecific taxa.
 For example, the synonym list text from Sisyrinchium arenarium and Sisyrinchium arenarium subsp. adenostemon can be pasted together as input to the program, which will sort the two lists together.
 The URL for the citation could be listed as: